JohnHernCode/React-Redux-Bookstore-CMS/README.md

 ## About The Project

 This is the Microverse React Redux Bookstore CMS Project.
-The project is designed to simulate a real world Bookstore.
+The design of the project to simulate a real world Bookstore.
 The project uses Node, React, React-DOM, Redux, CSS, and ES6.
-Deployment is done via Heroku.
+Deployment available via Heroku.

 ## Screen Shot